 - It consists of at least 5 faculty, suggested by the student in consultation with the advisor

 - At least three of the committee members, including the advisor and the committee chair, must have a primary or joint appointment in the Department of Biochemistry & Biophysics; other members may be from other departments on this campus or other universities.

 - A listing of the suggested committee must be submitted in advance to the Director of Graduate Studies (DGS).
 Chair is selected by the DGS.
 Changes to your thesis committee must to be approved in advance by the DGS.

 - Full committee is required to meet at least once a year.

 - The chair will ensure that meetings are conducted properly and fairly as well as the Oral Exam and Thesis Defense

-- After a meeting, the chair will complete the thesis committee’s IDP and Annual Status Report and return it within 48 hours to Holly Shepherd (3024 Genetic Medicine Building).
+- After a meeting, the chair will complete the thesis committee’s IDP Annual Meeting Report and return it within 48 hours to Holly Shepherd (3024 Genetic Medicine Building).